davidh-raybeam/shelly/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'shelly'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install shelly
+To install Shelly, clone this repo, then run `rake install` from its root.
+Alternatively, run `rake build` to generate a gem in pkg/shelly-VERSION.gem and install that normally.

 ### Dependencies